 Not something you want in your cycling gloves.

 So, enter synthetic insulation.

-Synthetic Insulation.
-Even though they’re not as warm as the downs, they excel in other areas.
+Even though synthetic insulation is not as warm as the downs, they excel in other areas.
 The polyester fibers are resistant to moisture, making it dry faster when it’s wet.